JeremyMColegrove/js-parse-xml/readme.md

 LWX also has noteable features such as its ability to stream files, which allows for arbitrarily large XML file sizes.

 ## **Getting Started**
 Getting started is very easy.
-All you need to do is import/require the module
+Once you have cloned the repo, simply run npm install inside the projects directory.
+From there, you should be able to use it in all of your projects.

 ```
 import LWX from './lwx/lwx'
 ```